 #8.
 Encourage men (including yourself) to feel and express all natural feelings.
 Men's largest conditioning comes from being forced to act like we have no feelings (e.g. "Big boys don't cry", "You're acting like a girl/sissy").
 This conditioning is what eventually makes men take on all of the inhuman roles we are expected to play in society.

 #9.
 Support women's leadership.
 One crucial area to eliminating sexism is challenging the notion that men are natural leaders and women are natural followers.
 This can be confusing for men.
 But considering all the sexist stereotypes we've been taught about women, this is understandable.
 That is why remembering women's inherent nature (see #3) and taking turns listening with other men about how we've been conditioned is so important in moving forward and supporting women's leadership.

-women that eliminating sexism is a primary focus in your life.
-The
+men and women that eliminating sexism is a primary focus in